-Alex Shahidi has 20 years of experience as an investment consultant managing multibillion-dollar portfolios.
+Alex Shahidi has over 20 years of experience as an investment consultant managing multibillion-dollar portfolios.
 Alex, along with co-founder Damien Bisserier, oversees the research and client service efforts at ARIS.
 Prior to launching ARIS in 2014, he worked as an Institutional Consultant at Merrill Lynch.
 He led one of the firm’s largest institutional consulting groups, advising more than $10 billion in assets with an average client size of approximately $300 million.

 Alex focuses on advising large pension funds, foundations, endowments, and ultra-high-net-worth families.
 He works with his clients in a variety of financial areas including developing investment policy statements, managing asset allocation, selecting managers, monitoring portfolio performance, and creating financial plans.

 Alex graduated cum laude from the University of California, Santa Barbara, with degrees in business economics and law.
 He earned a JD from the University of California, Hastings Law School, and is a licensed attorney in California.

 Alex is a Chartered Financial Analyst (CFA®), a Certified Investment Management Analyst (CIMA®), a Certified Financial Planner (CFP®), a Chartered Life Underwriter (CLU®), and a Chartered Financial Consultant (ChFC®).
 Barron’s magazine, a Dow Jones publication, ranked him as one of America’s Top 100 Independent Financial Advisors in 2016-2019, Top 1,200 Financial Advisors in 2014 and 2017-2020, and Top 1,000 Financial Advisors from 2010 through 2013.